IsaacInsoll/PICR/docs/development.md

 - Davinci Resolve project server requires connecting to default port, so if you use that you can't expose 5432

 Neither of these affect PICR operation, but will be a problem if trying to connect to the PICR DB (EG: troubleshooting or development)

-### Development

-Two ports are exposed during development:
-- http://localhost:6900 is the 'built' PICR server running with whatever frontend was last compiled (usually built during a release)
-- http://localhost:6969 is the dynamically updating frontend using the 'built' backend

-For front end development you definitely want to use the 6969 address.
-For backend either would be fine but I typically just use 6969 anyway.